KentenRoth/100DaysOfCode/README.md

 I deployed my Book-App database and started to fill in the content.
 I also, spent time working on my resume and spent some time going over my portfolio website to see what changes I need to make.
 I found a job that I want to apply for so I am just going to shoot my shot and see what happens.
 I want the position, and I will never know if I don't apply.
 Other than that little bit I didn't get a whole lot done on the coding side of things.
 Tomorrow I will write out the cover letter and officially apply for the job then get back into learning more about security and login stuff.

 ---

+Day 53

+Applying took longer than I thought it would.
+I'm still not confident in my cover letter writing ability.
+I did officially apply for the position so only positive thoughts about it from here on out!!!
+I did some more of the security stuff, but I didn't get as much time as I wanted.
+Tomorrow I am not sure if I will really dive into building that website mockup or I will save that for the weekend.
+I am really wanting to do it, but I also want to keep moving forward with what I am doing.
+Might come down to a coin flip tomorrow.

+---